 Evidence in Auto Accidents

 Evidence is the foundation of any personal injury claim.
 Evidence is comprised of the documents, testimony, and/or photographs that tell the story of your accident and how it affected your life — everything that you’ll need for a successful claim.
-Without evidence, any claim falls apart.
+Without evidence after a car accident, your injury claim will be hard to prove.
 Evidence is what gives you leverage in negotiating a settlement, and it’s a necessary part of any potential personal injury lawsuit.

 You may find yourself feeling confused or overwhelmed at the thought of having to gather evidence of your accident.
 You may not know what evidence you’ll need, or how to get it.
 Gathering evidence is one of many important roles a personal injury attorney may play in your claim.
 An attorney with experience negotiating insurance claims and trying personal injury cases will have thorough knowledge of the kind of evidence needed in your case, and where to find it.